JacobKerames/activity-classification/README.md

 # Steps

-* Collect raw accelerometer and gyroscope data from an Apple Watch, in the desired frequency, and output to .csv files
+* Collect raw accelerometer and gyroscope data from an Apple Watch, in the desired frequency, and output to .csv files.
 * Create a .json activity label log to specify the rounds, sessions, and activities of the raw motion data samples, using time stamps.
 * Open Python in a console and use the pandas library to compile all raw motion data into one file and specify the session and activity of each sample.
 * In the Python console, use the Turi Create library to create multiple .csv files containing samples of a specific activity.
 These files will then be used to train and test the machine learning model.